raw-bacon/vi-xournalpp/README.md

 Selecting a color in color mode, e.g. entering `cy` for selecting yellow, automatically returns you to tool mode.
+If you are running version 1.0, color mode will not work, and if you try to change color you will get a warning message.

 ## Shape mode
 The keybindings for shape mode are